 Yeah, I probably would.
 If you are going to include your transferable skills in your Experience or Career Summary section, including a separate list of skills would be repetitive.
 Perhaps instead you could create a separate section for your career achievements or include some testimonials.

 6. YOUR QUALIFICATIONS

 If your transition is because of qualifications, then you should definitely highlight them in your resume.
-If you have a degree, you should always include it as even if it is not in a relevant field, it does give some weighting to your application.
-A lot of employers aren’t really fussy about what you studied at university; having the piece of paper is what counts.
+If you have a degree, you should always include it, even if it is not in a relevant field.
+It does give some weighting to your application.
+A lot of employers aren’t really fussy about what you studied at university.
+Having the piece of paper is what counts.
 If your qualifications are in the new industry, make sure you include them at the very top of your resume.
-If you have got qualifications that aren't necessarily relevant but you still want to include them as a demonstration of your commitment to professional development, think about putting the qualifications section at the bottom of your resume.
+When your qualifications aren't necessarily relevant but you still want to include them as a demonstration of your commitment to professional development, think about putting the qualifications section at the bottom of your resume.

 If in doubt, cut it out.
 Don't waste valuable resume real estate with irrelevant info.